rbccps-iisc/corinthian/README.rst

 #.
 If the host machine is not Ubuntu then install the following dependencies manually
 	#. docker
 	#. docker-compose
-	#. python
-	#. python-pip

-   If you want to run the test script then also install the following python libraries
+   If you want to run the test script then install the following python libraries
 	#. requests
 	#. urllib3

 #.
 Start the installation::

-    cd docker
-    ./install
+    ./docker/install

 #.
 Test the middleware using::